MG-LSJ/MapillaryJS-and-MapboxGL/README.md

 I tired to recreate the mapillary.com/app using mapbox.

-For the latest implementaion cheack my project https://github.com/Map-Haldwani/MapHaldwani
+For the latest implementaion check my project https://github.com/Map-Haldwani/MapHaldwani